 – Helps to prevent the flat head syndrome

 – Exposure your baby to different textures (a crucial thing for brain development)

 – Build connections with others

-We all want the best for our children, we want them to be on track and develop properly, so don’t skip tummy time.
-Babies who don’t have enough tummy time are less likely to meet developmental milestones on time, they are also going to crawl, walk and sit later than their peers who have lots of tummy time.
+We all want the best for our children, we want them to be on track and develop properly, so don’t skip the time tp take care of their tummies.
+Babies who don’t have enough time to eat are less likely to meet developmental milestones on time, they are also going to crawl, walk and sit later than their peers who have lots of tummy time.